 Depending on the software you intend on using to view the model, you’ll want to use different file formats of the raw data when setting up your projects.
 In general, meshes will produce considerably smaller file sizes but can be difficult to manipulate and may cause visualisation issues due to the mesh triangulation.
-If for example you use Rhino, the *DGN files actually imports better than the *DWG file.
-This is because the *DGN files brings in surfaces whereas the *DWG brings in meshes and hatches.
+If for example, you use Rhino, the *DGN files import better than the *DWG file.
+This difference is because the *DGN files bring in surfaces whereas the *DWG brings in meshes and hatches.
 If you use the *DWG files, then the hatches need to be exploded to be turned into surfaces and then the meshes deleted.

-The AAM city models are a great resource and adds a whole new level of sophistication to the design process.
-It provides relatively accurate information to aid you in undertaking solar access analyses, view analyses, and overshadowing analyses, to name but a few.
-Watch this space for more tutorials on integrating GIS and city data.
+The AAM city models are a great resource and add a whole new level of sophistication to the design process.
+It provides relatively accurate information to aid you in undertaking solar access analyses, view analyses, and overshadowing analyses.
+Watch this space for more tutorials on integrating GIS datasets.